 Web sources offer no incremental refresh mechanism, and are limited to crawling up to one page per second by default (see Add or Edit a Web Source).
 If you must use a generic source type to index web-accessible content, consider using a Sitemap source instead, as it offers better indexing and updating performance for this type of content (see Add or Edit a Sitemap Source).

 In any case, you should typically leverage the web scraping feature of your Sitemap and Web sources to avoid indexing irrelevant item content, such as page headers and footers (see Web Scraping Configuration).

 Making Many Small Push API Calls

-When using the Push API, it is possible to push one item at a time (see Push API).
+When using the Push API, it’s possible to push one item at a time (see Push API).
 This is inefficient, as individual Push API calls require more processing time and resources than batch calls.
 Moreover, each Push API call you make counts against the monthly quota allowed for your license.
 Unless you merely want to update a single item or security identity, use batch calls (see Managing Batches of Items in a Push Source and Managing Batches of Security Identities).

 Search Experience Design Pitfalls

-Developing Directly Against Coveo Cloud platform APIs
+Developing Directly Against Coveo Platform APIs

 Exposing API Keys in Client-Side Code